antonbabenko/pre-commit-terraform/README.md

         - --args=--config=__GIT_WORKING_DIR__/.tflint.hcl
     ```

-3. By default pre-commit-terraform performs directory switching into the terraform modules for you.
-If you want to delgate the directory changing to the binary - this will allow tflint to determine the full paths for error/warning messages, rather than just module relative paths. *Note: this requires `tflint>=0.44.0`.* For example:
+1. By default, pre-commit-terraform performs directory switching into the terraform modules for you.
+If you want to delegate the directory changing to the binary - this will allow tflint to determine the full paths for error/warning messages, rather than just module relative paths. *Note: this requires `tflint>=0.44.0`.* For example:

     ```yaml
     - id: terraform_tflint